nathanembaye/DekiProject/README.md

 The idea is very straight forward.
 Give each student a compatibility score with every tutor.
 Then, try to find the combination of pairs that results in the greatest total compatibility score.

 The graph from [Wikipedia](https://en.wikipedia.org/wiki/Hungarian_algorithm) below can communicate the idea.
 It illustrates different contractors differing prices for cleaning household objects.
-Seeing there scores, there is a x,y combination that results in the lowest value possible.
+Seeing their scores, there is a x, y combination that results in the lowest cost possible.

 |       | Bathroom | Floors | Windows |